Bazzu85/Handbrake-Batcher-and-Merger/README.md

 waitSecondsOption: this is a numeric indicator to set how many seconds to wait between instances check.

+keepLogForDays: this is a numeric indicator to set how many days the log are kept in the log folder.

 debugLog: activate debug log (true/false).

 runHandbrake: tells the script to run the HandbrakeCLI command for every accepted file